Heavy-Duty Equipment Results

 Is stacking allowed with other funding, grants, incentives, etc.?
 While CORE does not prohibit combining its vouchers with other incentive programs, the total combined public funding (i.e., “stacking”) cannot exceed 100% of the total equipment cost—or, in the case of conversion kits, 100% of the cost of the kit plus installation (excluding taxes and fees).

 What is a disadvantaged community (DAC)?
-How can I determine eligibility for a DAC “Plus Up”?
+How can I determine eligibility for a DAC enhancement to increase my incentive amount?
 A DAC is an area within California that is especially vulnerable to pollution and climate change because of socioeconomic and geographic factors.
 Additionally, DACs are areas with low income, high unemployment, low levels of homeownership, high rent burden, sensitive populations, or low levels of educational attainment.
 CORE provides increased incentives for equipment domiciled within disadvantaged and low-income communities.
-The DAC plus-up in CORE is an additional 10% enhancement of the base voucher amount.
-To determine if the equipment qualifies for a DAC “Plus Up” (increased funding), enter the domicile address in the address search bar on this map.
+The DAC enhancement in CORE is an additional 10% of the base voucher amount.
+To determine if the equipment qualifies for a DAC enhancement (increased funding), enter the domicile address in the address search bar on this map.

 What is considered a small business?
 “Small business” is defined in CORE as: [An] independently owned and operated business that is not dominant in its field of operation, the principal office of which is located in California, the officers of which are domiciled in California, and which, together with affiliates, averages annual gross receipts of fifteen million dollars ($15,000,000).